 The Physical Therapy Department at Marshall Medical Center offers

 a wide range of outpatient therapy programs for individuals

 who have been referred by a physician.
 Services include:

 - General physical therapy

-- Industrial work site evaluations
+- Industrial rehabilitation and work site evaluations

 - Sports injury recovery